 LSD Health Hazards

 LSD use makes a person lose the ability to make sound judgments and view danger.
-After using LSD, a person suffers depression and/or anxiety, and may also experience flashbacks, which are re-experiences of the “trip days or months after consuming the last dose.
+After using LSD, a person suffers from depression and/or anxiety, and may also experience flashbacks, which are re-experiences of the “trip days or months after consuming the last dose.
 If a flashback suddenly occurs, it is often without warning, and the hallucinogens are more common in a chronic LSD user or those with an underlying personality disorder.
 Healthy individuals who occasionally use LSD also have flashbacks and bad trips.
 In addition, LSD produces tolerance, and users need to take larger and larger amounts to achieve a state of intoxication.
 This, however, is a dangerous way to use LSD, as it is an unpredictable drug.

 LSD is not seriously addictive, as it does not lead to compulsive drug-seeking behavior.
 Addiction to hallucinogens is quite a rate but does occur.
-Because LSD produces a tolerance, some users report that they need to take higher doses each time.
-Also, LSD is illegal and possessing it leads to disciplinary consequences, fines, and heavy prison sentences.
+Because LSD produces tolerance, some users report that they need to take higher doses each time.
+Also, LSD is illegal, and possessing it leads to disciplinary consequences, fines, and heavy prison sentences.